-The members of the Audit committee as of February 14, 2018 are John E. Lowe (Chair), Kevin E. Benson, Derek H. Burney, Stéphan Crétier, Indira Samarasekera, D. Michael G. Stewart and Thierry Vandal.
-Mr. Vandal joined the committee effective November 8, 2017.
+The members of the Audit committee as of February 13, 2019 are John E. Lowe (Chair), Stéphan Crétier, S. Barry Jackson, Randy Limbacher, Indira Samarasekera and Thierry Vandal.
+Mr. Jackson joined the committee effective April 27, 2018.
+On June 13, 2018, Mr. Limbacher was appointed as a director and became a member of the Audit committee.

 The Board believes that the composition of the Audit committee reflects a high level of financial literacy and expertise.
 Each member of the Audit committee has been determined by the Board to be independent and financially literate within the meaning of the definitions under Canadian and U.S. securities laws and the NYSE rules.
-In addition, the Board has determined that Mr. Lowe, Mr. Benson and Mr. Vandal are Audit Committee Financial Experts as that term is defined under U.S. securities laws.
+In addition, the Board has determined that Mr. Lowe and Mr. Vandal are Audit Committee Financial Experts as that term is defined under U.S. securities laws.
 The Board has made these determinations based on the education and breadth and depth of experience of each member of the Audit committee.
 The following is a description of the education and experience, apart from their respective roles as directors of TransCanada, of each member of the Audit committee that is relevant to the performance of his responsibilities as a member of the Audit committee.